-We confronted the data of the particle ratios with respect to center-of-mass energy $\sqrt{s_{\mathtt{NN}}}$ calculated using our new quantum-mechanically inspired and statistically corrected hadron resonance gas model (IHRG) based on Eq. (\ref{eq:lnZz}) with our corresponding calculations of particle ratios using the ideal hadron resonance gas model (HRG) based on Eq. (\ref{eq:lnZ}), our corresponding calculations using CRMC EPOS $1.99$ simulations, and finally with the corresponding experimental data characterizing the particle data measured at STAR BES-I energies \cite{Bzdak:2019pkr} and partially measured at the Alternating Gradient Synchrotron (AGS) \cite{braun1999chemical}, the Superproton Synchrotron (SPS) \cite{braun1996thermal} energies, as well, such as NA49 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega}, NA44 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega, afanasiev2002energy, blume2005review}, NA57 \cite{antinori2004energy}, and finally PHENIX \cite{Adler:2006xd}.
-A major part of this range of the beam energy is expected to be accessed by NICA and FAIR future facilities \cite{Taranenko:2020vqn,Galatyuk:2019lcf} in the temperature range $T$ in [$130, 200~$MeV].
-These temperatures are typical for many phenomenological applications in the domain of heavy-ion collisions and QCD equation-of-state research.
-We have also confronted our new IHRG model with with recent lattice data in a recent study \cite{Hanafy:2020hgq}.
+We compared the particle ratios across different center-of-mass energies $\sqrt{s_{\mathtt{NN}}}$ using our novel quantum-mechanically inspired and statistically corrected hadron resonance gas (HRG) model, as defined by Eq. (\ref{eq:lnZz}), alongside calculations from the ideal hadron resonance gas model (IHRG) based on Eq. (\ref{eq:lnZ}).
+We also included calculations derived from CRMC EPOS $1.99$ simulations, and experimental data from STAR BES-I \cite{Bzdak:2019pkr}, as well as data partially gathered from AGS \cite{braun1999chemical}, SPS \cite{braun1996thermal}, NA49 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega}, NA44 \cite{anticic2004lambda,afanasiev2002xi, alt2005omega, afanasiev2002energy, blume2005review}, NA57 \cite{antinori2004energy}, and PHENIX \cite{Adler:2006xd}.
+Much of this energy range is anticipated to be explored by future facilities like NICA and FAIR \cite{Taranenko:2020vqn,Galatyuk:2019lcf}, typically within the temperature range $T \in$ [$130, 200~$MeV], which is relevant for various applications in heavy-ion collisions and QCD equation-of-state studies.
+It's worth noting that we previously compared our new HRG model with lattice data in a separate study \cite{Hanafy:2020hgq}.

-We generally observe a very good agreement between our new IHRG model results and the corresponding experimental data.
-Our new IHRG model particularly shows excellent agreement with data of $k^-/k^+$, $\bar{\Lambda}/\Lambda$, $\bar{\Sigma}/\Sigma$, $\bar{\Omega}/\Omega$, $\Omega/\pi^-$, and $\pi^-/\pi^+$.
-For the remaining particle ratios, we observe a less agreement between our new IHRG model results and the corresponding experimental data.
-Moreover, it's especially remarkable that our new IHRG model exhibits a very good agreement with the pair $\bar{p}/\pi^-$ and $p/\pi^+$, which suggests that our new IHRG model might be helpful in describing and thereby resolving the famous proton anomaly problem at top RHIC and LHC energies\cite{tawfik2019equation}.
-This mandates further investigation to confirm.
+Overall, our new HRG model demonstrates a strong agreement with experimental data, particularly for particle ratios such as $k^-/k^+$, $\bar{\Lambda}/\Lambda$, $\bar{\Sigma}/\Sigma$, $\bar{\Omega}/\Omega$, $\Omega/\pi^-$, and $\pi^-/\pi^+$.
+While some particle ratios show less alignment with our model, it is noteworthy that our HRG model performs exceptionally well for the $\bar{p}/\pi^-$ and $p/\pi^+$ pairs.
+This suggests potential for addressing the proton anomaly issue at top RHIC and LHC energies \cite{tawfik2019equation}, although further investigation is required for confirmation.

-Although the ideal HRG model also exhibits a generally good agreement with the corresponding experimental data, we still need a new model that incorporates repulsive interactions between hadrons.
+While the ideal IHRG model also demonstrates generally good agreement with experimental data, the incorporation of repulsive interactions among hadrons represents a significant improvement in our new HRG model.